 - Impure Blood has the level two of the prison, for gladiators, murderers, thieves, rapists and lawyers.

-- Schlock Mercenary has an entire Hive Mind of snake-like lawyers.
+- The comic has an entire Hive Mind of snake-like lawyers.
 There's a standing bounty on them so the crew kill them at every opportunity.

-Narrator: Okay, so they are all lawers.
+Narrator: Okay, so they are all lawyers.
 Right now you are supposed to be feeling sorry for the heroic, human one...

 - Best summarised during Massey's first appearance, when the Partnership Collective attempted to link him to their Hive Mind.

-: Must have pulled the wrong switch.
-[Amends this] Massey
+Snake: Must have pulled the wrong switch. [amends this]

 - Note Massey himself is a lawyer who subverts any and all Evil Lawyer tropes; so much so that occasionally he has to use lawyer-speak when talking to his employer to hide the fact that moral concerns are the real reason he thinks the current plan is a bad idea.